-710.3 SIGNS IN BUSINESS AND COMMERCIAL DISTRICTS
+710.10.
+SIGNS IN BUSINESS AND COMMERCIAL DISTRICTS

-In the B DistrictGB, HB, and C Districts, all signs allowed as a matter of right in the residential district shall be allowed, additionally, exterior signs pertaining to uses on the same premises as the location of such sign are permitted upon the issuance of a permit by the Building Commissioner subject to the following restrictions:

-- A. No sign shall obstruct visibility in such a way as to constitute a hazard to the safety of persons travelling upon a public way. - B. The top edge of such sign, whether freestanding or not, shall be placed not higher than the main roof of the highest building located on the premises, or if no building exists, the average height of the main roofs of the buildings on the next adjacent properties where buildings do exist. - C. Such signs may be illuminated only from the exterior of the advertising matter. - D. No sign shall exceed one hundred square feet gross display area. - E. Each business unit or industrial unit is permitted not more than two signs, but excluded from this sub-section are signs necessary for public safety or convenience. - F. No business and commercial signs of general advertising nature, which do not pertain to a structure or use on the same premises as the location of such sign shall be permitted with the Town of Scituate except as provided in Section 710.2.C., 710.4.B., and 710.6.A.
+- A. In the B and VCN Districts, all signs allowed as a matter of right in the residential district shall be allowed with a sign permit from the Building Commissioner.
+Additionally, exterior signs pertaining to uses on the same premises as the location of such sign are permitted upon the issuance of a permit by the Building Commissioner subject to the following restrictions: - 1.
+No sign shall obstruct visibility in such a way as to constitute a hazard to the safety of persons traveling upon a public way. - 2.
+The top edge of such sign, whether freestanding or not, shall be placed not higher than the main roof of the highest building located on the premises, or if no building exists, the average height of the main roofs of the buildings on the next adjacent properties where buildings do exist.
+Such signs may be illuminated only from the exterior of the advertising matter.

-710.4 SIGNS IN BUSINESS AND COMMERCIAL DISTRICTS BY SPECIAL PERMIT Special permits by the Board of Appeals shall be granted only after a finding that: the sign is reasonable in design and size, the sign is economically necessary, and the sign will not be a hazard to the public.
+- 3. No sign shall exceed 100 square feet of sign area. - 4.
+Each business establishment is permitted not more than 2 signs, excluding signs necessary for public safety or convenience. - B. Special permits by the Board of Appeals shall be granted only after a finding that the sign is reasonable in design and size, the sign is economically necessary, and the sign will not be a hazard to the public. - 1.
+For sale signs, for rent signs, rooms to let signs, etc. between 6 square feet and 20 square feet. - 2.
+No off-premises business or commercial sign of general advertising nature shall be allowed except as provided in Section 710.8.